Muspelheim: Narrative

-Muspelheim is described as a hot and glowing land of fire, home to the fire giants, and guarded by Surtr, with his flaming sword.
+Muspelheim was described as a hot and glowing land of fire, home to the fire giants, and guarded by Surtr, with his flaming sword.
 It is featured in both the creation and destruction stories of Norse myth.
-According to the Prose Edda, a great time before the earth was made, Niflheim existed.
+According to the Prose Edda, a great time before the Earth was made, Niflheim existed.
 Inside Niflheim was a well called Hvergelmir, from this well flowed numerous streams known as the Élivágar.
 Their names were Svol, Gunnthro, Form, Finbul, Thul, Slid and Hrid, Sylg and Ylg, Vid, Leipt and Gjoll.

 After a time these streams had traveled sufficiently far from their source in Niflheim, that the venom that flowed within them hardened and turned to ice.
 When this ice eventually settled, rain rose up from it, and froze into rime.
 This ice then began to layer itself over the primordial void, Ginnungagap.
 This made the northern portion of Ginungagap thick with ice, and storms begin to form within.

+In Norse mythology Muspelheim is located in the Southern east portion of Ginnungagap the Primordial void.

 In the southern region of Ginnungagap, however, glowing sparks were still flying out of Muspelheim.
 When the heat and sparks from Muspelheim met the ice, it began to melt.
 The sparks would go on to create the Sun, Moon, and stars, and the drops of melted ice would form the primeval being Ymir: "By the might of him who sent the heat, the drops quickened into life and took the likeness of a man, who got the name Ymir.
 But the Frost giants call him Aurgelmir".

 The Prose Edda section Gylfaginning foretells that the sons of Muspell will break the Bifröst bridge as part of the events of Ragnarök: